vicente-higino/Fix-Fuslies-bttv-ffz-emotes-on-youtube/README.md

-# Fix Fuslie's 7tv emotes on youtube
+# Use Fuslie's emotes on alpacagurl

 Install this extention